 Hammocks come in several sizes, smaller ones offering a private, cosy space for one, and larger ones providing a place to socialise with your partner, children or friends.
 With so many options on the market, you can choose one that will bring colour to your garden, add style to decked areas or be the centrepiece of your patio.

-Unlike sun loungers or deck chairs, curling up in a garden hammock will keep you warm when the sun goes down.
-Because you’re wrapped up, they also reduce the risk of sunburn on bright days, as well as the risk of insect bites and stings.
+Unlike with sun loungers or deck chairs, you can curl up in a cosy hammock, staying warm when the sun goes down.
+And because you’re wrapped up, it could even reduce the risk of sunburn, insect bites and stings.

 Browse our selection of favourites below: